zamith/zamith.github.com/source/_posts/2013-04-10-understanding-the-heart-to-become-a-better-doctor.markdown

 don't try to impersonate one, that's all I'm asking.

-Now that we're done with the contextualization let's get to the juicy part of the post, where I'll introduce some basic concepts and keywords of testing (some of which you might have already heard of) and slowly progress into more advanced and "philosophical" ones.
+Now that we're done with the contextualization let's get to the juicy part of the article, where I'll introduce some basic concepts and keywords of testing (some of which you might have already heard of) and slowly progress into more advanced and "philosophical" ones.